abhi12mohan/Algorithm-DS-Basics/README.md

 # Algorithm & Data Structure Fundamentals

 ## Overview
-This is a collection of different algorithms I developed for my Introduction to Algorithms class (6.006).
+A collection of different algorithms I developed for my Introduction to Algorithms class (6.006).
 Specifically, I cover elementary data structures (dynamic arrays, heaps, balanced binary search trees, hash tables) and algorithmic approaches to solve classical problems (sorting, graph searching, dynamic programming).

 ## heaps.py:
 Implementation of a database using min and max heaps to identify k items that are neither the [n−k]/2 largest nor the [n−k]/2 smallest.
 With this, we developed 2 methods: